-The Software Reset' SR' has the same functionality as a manual power cycle (ON $\rightarrow$ OFF $\rightarrow$ ON).
-Any calibration, setup or user settings must be preserved using the appropriate save commands prior to the reset (see section 5.11).
+This command will respond with 'OK' and after maximum 400ms performs a restart sequence.
+It has the same functionality as power cycle ( $ON \rightarrow OFF \rightarrow ON$ ).
+Any calibration, setup or user settings must be preserved using the appropriate save commands prior to the reset (see section 5.11 Save Calibration & Setup Data Commands - CS, WP, SS, AS, SDD).